 Dwelling on those using stimuli strengthens them!
-Catch yourself and terminate them with Using is the opposite of Presence.
-Most using takes us out of immediate reality, awareness and consciousness, rather into a dissociated state, meaning a disconnection from life and a lack of presence to your moment-to-moment experiences.
+Catch yourself and terminate them with practiced alternative ideas or distractions or mindfulness exercises.
+They will pass quickly.
+Using is the opposite of Presence.

+Most using takes us out of immediate reality, awareness, and consciousness, rather into a dissociated state, meaning a disconnection from life and a lack of presence to your moment-to-moment experiences.